 - any other statuses should also be avoided

 - Use https to make sure your website is secure.
 Confirm your SSL certificate is applied correctly to your website to avoid any web browsers security notifications.

-The goal here is to have other important, authoritative websites to put your website URL on their website purely for the fact that they find your content so valuable they want to share it with their audience.
+The goal here is to have other important, authoritative websites put your website URL on their website, purely for the fact that they find your content so valuable they want to share it with their audience.

-It turns that Google thinks what other people say about you is more important than what you say about yourself.
+It turns out that Google thinks what other people say about you is more important than what you say about yourself.
 If a lot of other great websites are linking to your website, then Google thinks your page is valuable.

 All the SEO professionals continue to point to a solid correlation between link metrics over time and ranking positions.

-Keep in mind, link building is the hardest and most time consuming part of SEO, but it can also provide the most long term growth for your company.
-There a handful of ways to do this:
+Keep in mind, link building is the hardest and most time-consuming part of SEO, but it can also provide the most long-term growth for your company.
+There are a handful of ways to do this:

-- Content and outreach – Create great content on your site that people can link to and then reach out to key people and invite them to make them aware of it and use if appropriate.
+- Content and outreach – Create great content on your site that people can link to and then reach out to key people and invite them so that they aware of it and can use your content if appropriate.

 - Reclaim links – Scan the web (there are tools for this) and correct any links that are broken, or request links to be added where your business name already exists.